LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Unleashing the Potential of Soft Thinking with Randomness

 Previous works have established that the top-quality generations obtained from the model rely on \emph{randomness} in the decoding method~\citep{DBLP:conf/iclr/HoltzmanBDFC20}.
-We believe that such randomness is similarly crucial for effective Soft Thinking.
+We believe that such randomness is similarly crucial for effective Soft Thinking and further RL training (Appendix~\ref{appendix:rl}).
 Therefore, we explore strategies to introduce randomness into the Soft Thinking process.
-Intuitively, our focus is on generating randomized Soft Tokens, $st'$, as shown in Fig~\ref{fig:random_soft_thinking}.
-We begin by outlining several key properties that a randomized Soft Token $st'$ should possess: \begin{itemize} \item \textbf{Validness}: It should still be a \emph{valid probability distribution} over $V$. \item \textbf{Randomness}: It should be \emph{unbiased} and reflect \emph{the original predictive information} in $st$. \item \textbf{Softness}: It should be \emph{soft} and do not collapse into a one-hot vector. \end{itemize} Guided by these principles, we explore two different approaches, namely, Dirichlet Sampling and the Gumbel-Softmax trick.
+Intuitively, our focus is on generating Stochastic Soft Tokens with controllable randomness, $st'$, as shown in Fig~\ref{fig:random_soft_thinking}.
+We begin by outlining several key properties that a Stochastic Soft Token $st'$ should possess: \begin{itemize}[leftmargin=2em] \item \textbf{Validness}: It should still be a \emph{valid probability distribution} over $V$. \item \textbf{Randomness}: It should be \emph{unbiased} and reflect \emph{the original predictive information} in $st$. \item \textbf{Softness}: It should be \emph{soft} and do not collapse into a one-hot vector. \end{itemize} Guided by these principles, we explore two different approaches, namely, Dirichlet Sampling and the Gumbel-Softmax trick.